dayseanm04/network/CCNA/VLAN-Router-On-A-Stick-Lab/configs/task-2-sw1-to-sw2-trunk-config.md

 - Native VLAN 100 matches on both ends

 ## 🧠 Notes
-- Always match native VLANs on both trunk ends.
-Native VLAN mismatch can cause VLAN leakage or connectivity issues.
+- Always make sure the native VLANs match both trunk ends.
+Native VLAN mismatch can connectivity issues.
 - Only allowed required VLANs on the trunk to maintain security and efficiency.
 - If you later connect the router (Task 3), ensure VLAN 10, 20, 30 are all trunked on SW2 ↔ Router link.
 - Because All of the VLANs need to able to reach the router for it to route traffic to other VLANs